WEBINAR

 Securing media coverage is a highly effective way to promote your business.
 Get a mention in the right publication and it can lead to increased sales and a big boost to your reputation.
 But there is an art to pitching the press.

-In this webinar, Dan Martin, freelance small business journalist and former Enterprise Nation head of content, shares tips from a journalist's perspective on how your business can make headlines.
+In this webinar, freelance small business journalist Dan Martin shares tips from a journalist's perspective on how your business can make headlines.

 Relevance is vital when pitching journalists